 Louise releases Marge as a junebug freed from cupped palms.
 Marge buzzes away, and then circles back with a skip, a demi-pirouette and a plop into the chair, which Louise had been occupying.

 Marge retorts.
-"Y'all don't seem to understand, these chairs are reserved for The Dancing Set, us girls and their families who have private clubs, especially at the men's university.
+“Y'all don't seem to understand, these chairs are reserved for The Dancing Set, us girls and their families belonging to private clubs.
 That's where I met Billy.
 Y'all know full well he's my only beau.
-Since forever."
+Since forever.”

 All the chairs have a broad, patriotic ribbon.
 Sitting back down, next to Marge, Louise reads from one.